Remnents On The High Plains

 Paul Gallagher and Michael Pilkington will be with you every step of the way on this incredible adventure and want you to capture the very essence of what this classic American landscape can offer.
 It may be the big skies, the vast plains or the details of decaying cars and buildings, either way, it is a cauldron for expressive and creative photography that must be harnessed.

-As with all our workshops, we at aspect2i do not believe in large groups so this workshop is limited to eight participants with both Paul and Michael to enable dedicated 1 to 1 tuition time.
+As with all our photography workshops and tours, we at aspect2i do not believe in large groups so this photography tour is limited to eight participants with both Paul and Michael to enable dedicated 1 to 1 tuition time.

 2 leaders with a maximum of 8 participants

 The price includes extensive one to one tuition with Paul and Michael during the workshop, accommodation on bed and breakfast basis and travel during the workshop including transfers to and from the airport in Billings, Montana.
 No single occupancy supplement.